oxidecomputer/humility/README.md

-CPU identification information as provided by the `cpuid` instruction can be retrieved by using the `--cpuid` option and specifying a desired target thread; full MCA inbformation can similarly be retrieved using the `--mca` option and specifyin a desired thread.
+CPU identification information as provided by the `cpuid` instruction can be retrieved by using the `--cpuid` option and specifying a desired target thread; full MCA information can similarly be retrieved using the `--mca` option and specifyin a desired thread.